 Mark Hunter explains why and how you should defend your selling price in the guest article.

 The phone rings and the sales manager hears on the other end the all-too-familiar plea of a salesperson.
-The salesperson tries to convince the sales manager that it makes so much sense to offer the prospect a discount to get them to finally become a customer.
+The salesperson tries to convince the sales manager that it makes so much sense to offer the prospect a selling price discount to get them to finally become a customer.

 Of course, the salesperson has the expectation that this new customer will quickly become a high-profit customer.
 The sales manager has heard the same plea hundreds of times before, and yet for some reason, the salesperson and the lack of current sales suddenly make offering a discount very attractive.

 It's as if we're watching the unveiling of a very slow accident that is completely avoidable and yet happens anyway.
 The salesperson gets it into his or her head that the only way to close the deal is by discounting the price.
 They just need to convince their sales manager to go along with it.

 When this occurs, a major shift happens in how the salesperson does their job.
 No longer are they selling to the customer; now they're selling to the sales manager.

 The problem with this is simple – a salesperson gets paid for selling to customers.
 That's how both the top line and the bottom line are made.
 If you're reading this and you're a salesperson, here is some very simple advice.
 Contrary to what you believe will happen, you will never make up in long-term profit what you're about to give up with your immediate discount.

 Sure, there are always exceptions to this, but such exceptions are similar to me winning the lottery.
 Is it doable?
 Yes.
 Is it probable?
 NO!